 Figure 1: Raw data and loess curves, indicating the relationship between age and presidential voting preferences among non-Hispanic white voters for the 2000-2016 elections.
 From the left: (1) The relationship is non-monotonic and quite peculiar in 2012; instead of a linear or even quadratic relationship, the curve changes directions multiple times.
-(2) Non-monotonicity characterizes other elections as well.
-No clear pattern is apparent from this graph alone.
+(2) A similar non-monotonic pattern characterizes other elections as well, but there is no clear and consistent relationship between age and voting over the different elections.
 (3) The true relationship emerges when the curves are lined up by birth year instead of age.
 The peaks and valleys occur at almost identical locations, indicating a generational trend.